 Print copies of parliamentary papers must be produced for laying and for any other requirements set by HM Treasury, organisations’ parent departments, or select committees.

 Print copies are also required by Parliament for Members and Peers.
-Where the framework has been used by an organisation to print their documents, the supplier will produce Parliament’s print copies at no cost to the organisation.
+Where Lot 1 of the framework has been used by an organisation to print their documents, the supplier will produce Parliament’s print copies at no cost to the organisation.
 These copies are separate to the copies required for laying.

-If the framework is not used for print copies, organisations must supply their document’s print copies to the supplier for onward delivery into Parliament.
+If Lot 1 has not been used for print, organisations must supply their document’s print copies to the Lot 1 supplier for onward delivery into Parliament.
 The supplier will advise the number of print copies required.
-See the ‘distribution-management’ option for further information on the steps required when the supplier’s print services are not being used.
+See the ‘distribution-management’ option below for further information on the steps required when the supplier’s print services are not being used.

-As a minimum, the distribution-management services must be used for HC and Cm Papers.
+As a minimum, the distribution-management service must be used for HC and CP Papers.
 This service is optional for un-numbered Act Papers and un-numbered Command Papers, but organisations may find the additional support useful.

 Production and distribution services